Table Of Content

 It depends on your card, of course.
 Some cards will allow you to get back up to $2,500 if illness forces you to cancel your trip and up to $125 for delayed flights.

-American Express, on the other hand, gives you up to $250 to cover your meals and accommodation if a snowstorm strands you, subject to a payment of $9.95 fee per person, per trip.
-Just note that there are only a few acceptable reasons to cancel your trip: the death of an immediate family member, a serious illness, or an injury.
+American Express, on the other hand, offers up to $250 to cover meals and accommodation if a snowstorm leaves you stranded, with a $9.95 fee per person, per trip.
+Just keep in mind, there are only a few valid reasons to cancel your trip, such as the death of an immediate family member, a serious illness, or an injury.

 They won’t cover you if a pre-existing condition flares up or if you’re flying into a war zone.
 Normally, they will require you to provide a doctor’s certificate to prove your case.